Single Touch Payroll (STP)

 The Australian Taxation Office (ATO) receives payroll information from employers through Single Touch Payroll (STP) enabled payroll and accounting software each time the employer runs its payroll.
 The ATO provides selected employer and job level data items from the STP system to the ABS for the production of official statistics.
 STP replaces the need for businesses to provide a payment summary annual report or 'group certificates.'

 Estimates based on STP data begin from January 2020 at the earliest.
 Employers with 20 or more employees (large employers) commenced transition to STP reporting on 1 July 2018.
 Employers with less than 20 employees (small employers) began transitioning to STP on 1 July 2019.
 Any reporting concessions that were made available for small employers ended on 30 June 2021.
-Almost all large employers and eligible small employers are now reporting through STP.
+From July 2021, almost all large employers and eligible small employers report through STP.

 Other data sources